A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Conclusion

 \section{Conclusion}

-In this study, we propose a novel network architecture of convolutional neural networks (CNNs) called \emph{weight-shared multi-stage network} (WSMS-Net) to improve classification accuracy by acquiring the robustness to scaling of objects.
-The WSMS-Net consists of multiple stages of CNNs given input images of different sizes.
-All the feature maps obtained from all the stages are concatenated and integrated at the ends of the stages.
-The experimental results demonstrated that the WSMS-Net achieved better classification accuracy and had higher robustness to scaling of objects than existing CNN model.
-Future work include a more detailed evaluation of the scale invariance, evaluation with another dataset, and evaluation with another architecture of CNN.
+In this study, we proposed a novel network architecture for convolutional neural networks (CNNs) called the \emph{weight-shared multi-stage network} (WSMS-Net) to improve classification accuracy by acquiring robustness to object scaling.
+The WSMS-Net consists of multiple stages of CNNs, each given input image of different sizes.
+Feature maps obtained from all the stages are concatenated and integrated at the ends of the stages.
+The increases in the number of weight parameters and computations were limited.
+The experimental results demonstrated that the WSMS-Net achieved better classification accuracy and had the higher robustness to object scaling than existing CNN models while deepening the network is a less parameter-efficient way to improve classification accuracy.
+Future works include a more detailed evaluation of the robustness to object scaling, evaluation on additional datasets, and evaluation with other CNN architectures.